[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 rm, prefer relative paths so you clearly see what you’re deleting.

-Warning: Unlike Windows/Mac, Linux has no Recycle Bin.
+Warning: Unlike Windows/Mac, Linux rm won’t keep trash (files) in a ** Recycle Bin.**

-When you rm a file, it is gone forever.
+When you rm a file, it’s gone forever.
 It is incinerated.
-So please, think twice before you cast this spell.
+So, please be careful when you cast this spell.

 > 4. X-Ray Vision (Checking Files)